10 STEM High School Programs for Summer 2025

 Application deadline: March 31, 2025 for Early Bird Special and May 31, 2025 for regular enrollment

-This research program introduces students to organic chemistry and biochemistry through the study of molecules, including proteins, DNA, RNA, and pharmaceuticals.
+This research program introduces students to organic chemistry and biochemistry by studying molecules, including proteins, DNA, RNA, and pharmaceuticals.
 The primary goal is to learn how a protein’s three-dimensional shape may change its function.
-This understanding will inform students as they discover how structural biologists collect experimental data used in building 3D structures and the computational methods developed to construct these structures.
+This understanding will inform students as they learn how structural biologists collect experimental data to build 3D structures and how computational methods are used to construct them.

 Students of this research program can study the structure of any protein relevant to cardiology, psychiatry, or oncology.
-They’ll also explore how their newfound knowledge of molecular biophysics could inform the design of a novel drug to treat a disease, in addition to learning general and subject-specific research and academic writing methods used in universities and scholarly publications.
+They’ll also explore how their newfound knowledge of molecular biophysics could inform the design of a novel drug to treat a disease, and learn general and subject-specific research and academic writing methods used in universities and scholarly publications.

 Faculty Advisor: Data Scientist; PhD, Molecular Biophysics, The University of Texas Southwestern Medical Center